Below you will find answers to the questions we get asked the most about #DMUglobal.

 How are selections made?

 #DMUglobal programme aims to give as many DMU students as possible the chance to take part in an international experience.
-Selections are made based on your online application form, and specifically how you answer the three application questions.
+Selections are made based on your online application form, and specifically how you answer the two application questions.
 Only forms which have been completed in full by the application deadline will have the chance of being successful.
 There may be a second selection process if required.
 Further details will be provided to relevant students if this is the case.

 What if I’m not successful?

 Although the #DMUglobal team will do their best to ensure all fully completed applications are considered, it may not always be possible to offer you a place on your chosen opportunity.
 This may be due to one of the following reasons:

 - Limited places available on the opportunity

 - Opportunities only open to students from specific courses or registered on specific modules